 All of these great groups will provide you with a complete listing of events and suggestions that will make you say “HEY…why didn’t we go to Mark Twain Country sooner?!!!”

 If you’re in town during July and August, don’t forget to take the “best bet in town”---the one-hour narrated trolley tour on the Elmiran (available Tuesday - Saturday).
-The trolley takes you on a tour of Mark Twain Country and includes such local “hot spots” as Mark Twain’s Study, Woodlawn Cemetary, and historic Maple Avenue.
-The tours run from Tuesday - Saturday on the hour from 10am - 2pm and leave from the Holiday Inn Riverview on Water Street (exit 56).
-The 2pm trip includes a visit to the National Soaring Museum.
-You won’t believe that this isn’t a typo, but the trip costs only $4.00 for adults and $2.00 for the kids.
+The trolley takes you on a tour of Mark Twain Country and includes such local “hot spots” as Mark Twain’s Study, Woodlawn Cemetary (on the last tour of the day), the Civil War Prison Camp and historic Maple Avenue.
+The tours run from Tuesday - Saturday on the hour from 10am - 2pm and leave from the Chemung Country Historical Society and Museum on Water Street (exit 56).
+You won’t believe that this isn’t a typo, but the trip costs only $8.00 for adults and $4.00 for the kids.
 The trolley fills up fast so get there a bit early to reserve your place!
 Local folks enjoy the ride as much as our visiting guests so there’s something for everyone.

 Also, if it’s time for a bite to eat while you’re shopping with us, ask us to refer you to our list of favorite places (and we’ve even written out directions for you).
-With almost a dozen women on staff, you can bet that we’ve tried them all and Elmira offers everything from a local favorite 50s diner (Classic Cafe) to a real dining event with a view (Hill Top Inn).
-We also have a “personal chef” service here in town so if you’re planning an adventurous day, perhaps you’d rather opt for a delivered meal?
+With a dozen women on staff, you can bet that we’ve tried them all!

 If you need suggestions on other things to do or a place to stay, we’d be happy to assist with that too.
 We love these rolling hills and want you to enjoy your stay as much as we enjoy living here!
 Other links you might need immediately are: